ucbds-infra/otter-grader/docs/otter_assign/notebook_format.rst

 To use Otter's exception-based tests, you must set ``tests: ok_format: false`` in your assignment config.
 Your test cells should define a test case function as described :ref:`here <test_files_python_exception_based>`.
-You can run the test in the master notebook by calling the function, but you should make  sure that this call is "ignored" by Otter Assign so that it's not included in the test file by appending ``# IGNORE`` to the end of line.
+You can also run the test in the master notebook by calling the function.
+However, no other statements besides a single ``def`` and (optionally) a call to the test function may be included in the cell; Otter enforces this by parsing the cell's code into an AST, which it uses to identify the test case function.
 You should *not* add the ``test_case`` decorator; Otter Assign will do this for you.

 For example,